GryllsAddons/ShaguTweaks-mods/README.md

 ##### You should now be able to enable the mod(s) by selecting them in the ShaguTweaks menu (Esc > Advanced Options)

 ## Mods:

+### actionbar-hide-hotkey
+Hides the hotkeys on the action bars

+### actionbar-hide-macro
+Hides the macros on the action bars

 ### basic-chat
 Creates General, Combat Log and Loot & Spam chat boxes and sets up channels.<br>